 Because we get a number of emails from customers asking about the impact that insulin has on weight loss I thought that it may be appropriate rather than writing a new article this week to repeat one which I wrote on this subject back in May 2002.
 (With a few modifications.)
 Hope you find it helpful.

-Most people do not understand the role that insulin plays when they are trying to lose weight.
-If you can understand how important this substance is, you will find it easier to lose weight and keep it off.
 In this issue I will do my best to explain what insulin means to you particularly if you are on a quest to remove excess pounds.

 Let's start off with a brief explanation of what insulin is:

 Insulin is one of the most powerful substances in your body and it controls the distribution and storage of energy.
 It is also the controller of glucose which is a form of sugar.
 The insulin is manufactured in your pancreas.
 Your pancreas releases insulin in response to sugar in your blood.
 As you put more sugar in your blood you cause more insulin to be released.
 That's when things get interesting!

 But, before we examine what is interesting about it, let's have a quick look at what happens when you eat a meal...

 When you sit down and eat a meal a number of things occur to the food as it passes through your body.
 A normal meal consists of a mixture of carbohydrates, proteins and fats.
 Your body will absorb sugars from the carbohydrates which are then converted to glucose.
 It will absorb amino acids from the protein... essential building blocks for your cells!
 From fat it will absorb glycerol and fatty acids.